bpopescu-qutech/imsep/episodes/python-virtual-environmants.Rmd

 As more external libraries are added to your Python project over time, you can add them to its specific virtual environment and avoid a great deal of confusion by having separate (smaller) virtual environments for each project rather than one huge global environment with potential package version clashes.
 Another big motivator for using virtual environments is that they make sharing your code with others much easier (as we will see shortly).
 Here are some typical scenarios where the use of virtual environments is highly recommended (almost unavoidable):

 - You have an older project that only works under Python 2.
 You do not have the time to migrate the project to Python 3 or it may not even be possible as some of the third party dependencies are not available under Python 3.
 You have to start another project under Python 3.
   The best way to do this on a single machine is to set up two separate Python virtual environments.
-- One of your Python 3 projects is locked to use a particular older version of a third party dependency.
+- One of your Python 3 projects is locked to use a particular older version of a third party library.
   You cannot use the latest version of the dependency as it breaks things in your project.
 In a separate branch of your project, you want to try and fix problems introduced by the new version of the dependency without affecting the working version of your project.
 You need to set up a separate virtual environment for your branch to 'isolate' your code while testing the new feature.

 You do not have to worry too much about specific versions of external libraries that your project depends on most of the time.
 Virtual environments also enable you to always use